Skip to main content

 Level R1 is given if the aid and attendance needed can be performed by a non-professional, like a family member or friend.

 Level R2 is given if the aid and attendance must be provided by a licensed medical professional or someone working on behalf of a licensed medical professional.
-To qualify for R2, VA must judge that the veteran would have to be hospitalized or put in a nursing home (or other institution) if he/she did not have professional care at home.
+To qualify for R2, VA must judge that the veteran would have to be hospitalized or put in a nursing home (or other institution) if they did not have professional care at home.

 SMC under Level R, whether R1 or R2, is paid instead of any other compensation for any other condition (except for a separate condition under Level K).
-If you qualify for Level R, you will not receive any other disability pay from the VA, including for regular VA disability ratings.
+If you qualify for Level R, you will not receive any other disability pay from VA, including for regular VA disability ratings.

 Special Monthly Compensation Level T